amikpatel/Election_Analysis/README.md

 Scope and refactor code to provide additional information.
 Write data to an output file and print the file.

-Scored of following criteria
+Scored of following criteria:
 	-Results printed correctly to terminal
 	-Results saved to a text file.
 	-Code runs error-free
 	-Code is clean and commented